Sai-Repalle/scm_project/README.md

 * directory
 * file
 * firewall
-***A resource definition in scm is directly related to the action of standard linux
+>A resource definition in scm is directly related to the action of standard linux commands, example. service, directories, files.

 >pre-requisites install python3 environment on the machine
 # Usage